Introduction

 Also, as with most annuities, the Delaware Life Target Income has free in-built nursing home and terminal illness waivers.

 Nursing Home Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is confined to a Qualified nursing home for at least 90 consecutive days.
-No withdrawal charge or MVA apply if the owner qualifies for this benefit.
+No withdrawal charge or MVA applies if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.

 Terminal Illness Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is diagnosed with a terminal illness with a prognosis of 12 months or less.
-No withdrawal charge or MVA apply if the owner qualifies for this benefit.
+No withdrawal charge or MVA applies if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.

 What makes this product stand out?

 The Delaware Life Income Target Fixed Indexed Annuity offers a few features that make a favorable case for this annuity.
-The ones that I like the most are
+The ones that I like the most are:

-2. The Target Income plan offers greater flexibility in terms of taking lifetime withdrawals from your account.
+- The Target Income plan offers greater flexibility in terms of taking lifetime withdrawals from your account.
 Typically, in an annuity plan with a lifetime income rider, you have to wait until the contract anniversary to get your interest credited to your benefit base to receive a higher lifetime withdrawal amount.
 In this plan, your benefit base is credited with a pro-rata interest credit on the day you start taking lifetime income withdrawals.

-3. No annual contract, mortality & expense, or administrative fees
+- No annual contract, mortality & expense, or administrative fees

 What I don’t like

 This product is a decent product for people looking for growth and safety; still, there are some features that I believe could add more value for the annuitant.
-Some of the features that I don’t like about the policy are
+Some of the features that I don’t like about the policy are:

-1. The built-in GLWB rider comes at an annual cost of 1.05% of the benefit base, which, in my opinion, is on the higher side.
+- The built-in GLWB rider comes at an annual cost of 1.05% of the benefit base, which, in my opinion, is on the higher side.

-2. The plan offers lower cap and participation rates on its indexing strategies compared to other Delaware Life Fixed Indexed Annuities.
+- The plan offers lower cap and participation rates on its indexing strategies compared to other Delaware Life Fixed Indexed Annuities.
 If you are looking for a Delaware annuity that works best for growth and accumulation, check out our reviews for the Delaware Growth Pathway and Delaware Retirement Stages Select Fixed Indexed Annuities.

 Company Details